-There are logistical barriers for social workers and practitioners to fully implement evidencebased practice.
-Some social service organizations do not have the technology, hardware, datasets, and informational technology specialists to assist practitioners to access information needed for evidence-based practice [35].
+There are logistical barriers for social workers and practitioners to fully implement evidence-based practice.
+Some social service organizations do not have the technology, hardware, datasets, and informational technology specialists to assist practitioners to access information needed for evidencebased practice [35].
 Implementing evidence-based practice well requires social workers to spend time learning how to use resources, search for literature, and develop research skills, but social workers and other practitioners often have heavy caseloads and are extremely busy seeing clients [26; 59; 60].
-Some social workers have expressed that their agencies are not supportive of evidence-based practice [55].
-Social workers often do not have sufficient research skills to conduct outcome studies and evaluate interventions, and locating and appraising evidence-based literature requires additional training [35; 59].
-Some social workers are anxious about their ability to formulate answerable research questions and use quantitative and qualitative methods and data analysis [51; 57].
+One study with licensed master social workers found that perceived lack of time and expenses associated with evidence-based practice were prominent barriers [83].